 All in all, a very satisfying and tasty meal from Chef’s Plate!
 I was very grateful for another great recipe.

-If you want to try Chef’s Plate yourself at a reduced fee, use this code “#stenoodie” after you pick two meals on their website.
-You will receive three plates for free!
+If you want to try Chef’s Plate yourself at a reduced fee, use this code “#freeplatesfromstenoodie” after you pick your meals on their website.
+You will receive four plates for free!
 Try it out and happy cooking! 🙂